 The rule: from the most watery to the fattest.
 Or if you don't know the composition of your products: moisturizing serum, cream, oil.

-The advantage is that the oil creates a protective barrier that prevents water from evaporating and protects the skin from dehydration.
-However, hydrated skin is skin that ages less quickly.
+The interest is that the oil creates a protective barrier that prevents water from evaporating and protects the skin from dehydration.
+And hydrated skin is skin that ages less quickly.

 CAN I USE VEGETABLE OILS DURING PREGNANCY?

 Yes, vegetable oils can even be a significant asset to help you overcome the minor inconveniences of pregnancy.

 To prevent stretch marks on the hips and stomach, use and abuse shea butter.
 And if you are sensitive to odors during this period, choose it deodorized.

 If your face is dry due to pregnancy, an argan vegetable oil can relieve you.

 If, on the contrary, imperfections appear, you can opt for hazelnut oil (avoid nigella, which is contraindicated).